 Self-employed borrowers are treated a bit differently than other borrowers.
 You’ll need to have at least two years of tax returns that show your business income.
 If you’ve only been self-employed for one year, most lenders won’t preapprove you unless you have significant alternative sources of income, a cosigner or a spouse who could put the home in his or her name.

 You’ll also need to show proper documentation, such as 1099 forms from clients or a Schedule K-1 (Form 1065).
-If you don’t have two years of tax returns for your business, you could get preapproved if you have someone who’s willing to cosign for you.

 I’m preapproved.
 Now what?